All Episodes

 We'll be back after this.

-I'm heading to the website here to see if I Oklahoma crude.
+I'm heading to the website here to see if I. Oklahoma Crude.

-I just got a note from a friend has a whole different take on Bush trying to fix the travel system over the Thanksgiving holidays.
+I just got a note from a friend who has a whole different take on Bush trying to fix the travel system over the Thanksgiving holidays.

 This is a gift to Democrats, Rush.